Litbolt123/Maple-Bear-Take-Over/docs/SPAWN_SYSTEM_EXPLANATION.md

 ### 5. **Tile Filtering & Spacing**

 #### **Distance Filtering**:
+- **Discovery Phase**: Finds all blocks in 0-75 range (or 0-20/30 for new chunks) - no distance filtering
-- Only tiles within 15-45 blocks horizontally are valid
+- **Validation Phase**: Filters discovered blocks to 15-45 blocks horizontally (spawn range)
-- Prevents spawning too close or too far
+- Prevents spawning too close (<15 blocks) or too far (>45 blocks)
+- Blocks discovered outside spawn range are cached for future use when player moves

 #### **Spacing Filter** (`filterTilesWithSpacing`):
 - Ensures tiles are at least `spacing` blocks apart (default 2.5)